 Pedagogical team: Eric Acakpo, Frey Faust, Francesca Pedullà, Sara Parisi and experts invited

-Started in 2012 TRACES is a annual professional educational platform for dance and choreographic practice based in Cotonou, Benin.
+Started in 2012 TRACES is a annual professional educational platform for dance and choreographic practice based in Ouidah, Benin.

-TRACES focuses on the study of the Axis Syllabus and complementary subjects (music for dancers, dance-video, dance history, professional ethic)
+TRACES focuses on the analysis and re-elaboration of of traditional dances trough the lens of the Axis Syllabus and complementary subjects (music for dancers, study of FA, choreographic approaches, dance history, professional ethic).

 The intention is to furnish knowledge, skills and experience, adapting our strategies to the social - political context of Benin and simultaneously create a context of exchange in which participants can find and structure a language from their own experience.
 Our foundational focus are: to provide tools, to structure and stimulate individual creativity, to experiment with cross-disciplinary media and communication, probe the interaction and impact that different art-forms amd cultures can have on each other.